SchrodingersGat/KiBoM/README.md

 **User Fields**
 If any components have custom fields added, these are available to the output BoM file.

+### Regular Expression Matching

+KiBoM features two types of regex matching : "Include" and "Exclude" (each of these are specified within the prefrences (.ini) file).

+If the user wishes to include ONLY parts that match one-of-many regular expressions, these can be specifed in REGEX_INCLUDE section of the .ini file

+If the user wishes to exclude components based on one-of-many regular expressions, these are specified in the REGEX_EXCLUDE section of the .ini file

+(Refer to the default .ini file for examples)

 ### Multiple File Outputs
 Multiple BoM output formats are supported:
 * CSV (Comma separated values)